PekoniIMutteri/Ppekom/README.md

 ppekom = {path = "your_path_to_ppekom"}
 ```

+This library expects the Pimage repository to be on the same level as it, like this:

+- WhateverFolder
+  - Pimage
+  - Ppekom

 ## ROADMAP

 This library already helped find many bugs (3, to be exact) in my Pimage library,